- You learn a quick definition for fast metabolism

 Tips to Help Males and Females With A Fast Metabolism Gain Weight

 From a biological standpoint, men and women are very different.
 Our skeletal systems are different.
 Our muscular systems are different.
 Our hormones function differently.
 Our brains are different.
 And the ways we gain, lose, and carry weight are different.
+Regardless of your gender, this weight gain calculator from the folks at Fitness Volt can help you determine a daily caloric intake to help you with your weight gain efforts.

 Fat storage.
 Firstly, women and men store fat differently.
 Assuming a healthy body mass index (BMI), women are generally in the 20-25% body fat, while men are in the 10-15% body fat range.
 Additionally, men tend to carry tummy fat, whereas women tend to carry their fat on their hips.